PuneetGopinath/IRCbot/docs/config.md

 The nick name to the bot.
 This should be registered.

-See here for more information on Nickname registration: https://en.wikipedia.org/wiki/Wikipedia:IRC/Tutorial#Nickname_registration
+See [here](https://en.wikipedia.org/wiki/Wikipedia:IRC/Tutorial#Nickname_registration) for more information on Nickname registration

 ## 3. adminnick